Feasting on Fat Tuesday

 A round Polish version of a jelly doughnut, paczki (pronounced POANCH-kee) have fillings of raspberry, strawberry, lemon, custard, blueberry, apple, poppyseed and, most traditionally, prune, apricot and rose petal.

-In 2019, Fat Tuesday is March 5.
-In the Chicago suburb of Evanston, Bennison's Bakery holds a paczki-eating contest March 2.
+In 2021, Fat Tuesday is Feb.
+16. In the Chicago suburb of Evanston, Bennison's Bakery holds a paczki-eating contest the Saturday before, but it's canceled in 2021.

 To be sure of getting some, order in advance or get to the bakery early.
 Some bakeries provide live polka music for people standing in line.

-On Fat Tuesday, you also can find paczki at Pick 'n Save, Copps, Mariano's and Metro Market supermarkets in Wisconsin and the Chicago area.
+On Fat Tuesday, you also can find paczki at Pick 'n Save, Copps, Mariano's and Metro Market supermarkets in Wisconsin and the Chicago area and at many bakeries in Milwaukee.

 If you can't get paczki on Fat Tuesday, you also can find them year-round at some bakeries and at Polish heritage festivals.